 Same as before you will be adding your #6 pieces to the upright, but this time, insert your glass panel and then nail to the #5 posts to the last four #6 cross-pieces.
 You can touch up the nail heads with a bit of paint if you’d like.

 To attach the hinges to the lantern base, just pre-drill the holes to prevent splitting.
-Then using a bit of chalk, place the lantern top on the base and mark where the hinges would lie.
-Pre-drill the lantern top and attach to base.
+Then, using a bit of chalk, place the lantern top on the base and mark where the hinges would lie.
+Next, pre-drill the lantern top and attach to base.

-I made more of these without glass panes too for my interior, so really, this is a very versatile plan.
+Likewise, I made more of these without glass panes too for my interior.
+So really, this is a very versatile plan.
 I’d love to see what you do with it!

 Thank you!! ♥